-CO-OPERATIVE STUDENT TRAINEE PROGRAM White Sands Missile Range, New Mexico
+CO-OPERATIVE STUDENT TRAINEE PROGRAM

+White Sands Missile Range, New Mexico

-Texas Western College is participating in the Co-operative Student Trainee Program at White Sands Missile Range, New Mexico, in the fields of Engineering, Physics, Mathematics, and Accounting.
+Texas Western College participates in the Co-operative Student Trainee Program at White Sands Missile Range, New Mexico, in the fields of Engineering, Physics, and Mathematics.
 This is a work-study program wherein the student spends six months attending Texas Western and six months working on the job in training phase at White Sands Missile Range.
 The pay grades vary according to the student's educational level, and training in the program.
-Many students have earned their way through college by participating in this program in the past.
+Many students have earned their way through college by participating in this program.
 For further information, write to the Registrar, Texas Western College, El Paso, Texas.